Hellisotherpeople/CX_DB8/README.md

 ## Install Instructions

-~~1.
-Procure a Laptop with modern Linux install (say Ubuntu, but I developed this with Manjaro) either on baremetal or in a VM (Virtualbox is what I used ).
-Linux is free and has the same backend architecture (unix) as MacOS so if you're used to MacOS Linux isn't totally alien.~~
-Works on any OS!
-Windows IS supported!

-2. Confirm that you have Python 3.6+ (Should come preinstalled in a modern Linux install, may need to install on Windows).
+1. Confirm that you have Python 3.6+ (Should come preinstalled in a modern Linux install, may need to install on Windows).
 Open a terminal and Type "python" or "python3" (if python2 comes up), and take note of which version of Python 3 you have.

-3. Confirm that you have "pip" (The python package manager). usually a simple "pip" or "pip3" will confirm if you have it or not.
+2. Confirm that you have "pip" (The python package manager). usually a simple "pip" or "pip3" will confirm if you have it or not.
 If this is not present, it can be installed via apt-get (for ubuntu users)

-4. Install [PyTorch](https://pytorch.org/).
+3. Install [PyTorch](https://pytorch.org/).
 The install instructions are quite easy - you'll want to install the "pip" package, correponding to your Python version.
 Advanced users who want to take advantage of their GPU and who have installed CUDA and CUDNN can select their corresponding CUDA version - but most users will want to select "None".
 Finally, PyTorch will generate a one line command.
 A user with Python 3.7 and not using cuda would run this command:
   ```
   pip3 install https://download.pytorch.org/whl/cpu/torch-1.0.1.post2-cp37-cp37m-linux_x86_64.whl
   pip3 install torchvision
   ```
-5. move to your favorite empty directory, and clone CX_DB8 into that directory
+4. move to your favorite empty directory, and clone CX_DB8 into that directory
 ```
 git clone https://github.com/Hellisotherpeople/CX_DB8.git
 cd CX_DB8